 Oh!
 Keeping the topic of caffeine in mind, I have to share with you this crazy thing I discovered doing some research yesterday.

 It turns out that one of the ways people have been using caffeine in recent years is by adding fats to their morning cup of joe.
 Seriously!
 I came across this idea over at bulletproof coffee.
 Apparently, the fats from butter slow the absorption of caffeine into your body, which gives lasting energy rather than the typical “spike and crash.”

 Isn’t that interesting?
 I’d love to know if anyone has tried this.
 If so, please let me know in the comments below.
 I am so intrigued!

 My last tip is one that you can implement today.
 Right now, in fact.
-And this the the practice of deep breathing.
-I came across a Tedtalk called Breathe to Heal, which looks at why anxiety, stress, and sleep dysfunction are wide spread problems around the world.
+And this is the practice of deep breathing.
+I came across a Tedtalk called Breathe to Heal, which looks at why anxiety, stress, and sleep dysfunction are widespread problems around the world.
 The speaker, Max Strom, explains that 10-20 minutes of breathing exercises each day can combat these “debilitating challenges.”

 Yes, just breathing!

 Now…I can say with 100% confidence, that breathing is something we all do every day.
 (Dry humor alert).
 And by practicing the strategy of deep breathing, we are able to reduce the anxiety that so many of us live with on a daily basis.

 As we know, tension and stress are often the culprits of a racing mind, which inhibits our ability to focus.
 By implementing these deep breathing exercises, however, we quiet our those thoughts.
 This, in turn, helps us get in the zone and maximize productivity much more quickly.